The Connecticut Mirror’s Community Editorial Board (CEB) is a project to amplify diverse voices and perspectives across the state.

 She has a Masters of Social Work with a concentration in community organization from the University of Connecticut School of Social Work and has also studied communications, public health, and human rights.

 Jennifer Heikkila Díaz

 Jennifer (JHD/Jenny) Heikkila Díaz (they/she) was born and raised in Los Ángeles.
 Witnessing the LA Uprising of 1992 and their family’s immigration experiences seeded JHD’s desire to coalition build across communities of color and within their own Korean American and Asian American communities.

-For almost twenty-five years, JHD has worked as a K-12 public school teacher, school administrator, and educator coach, co-creating culturally sustaining and anti-biased, anti-racist classrooms and school communities with thousands of students, families, and educators in Baltimore, South (Central) LA, Long Beach (CA), Echo Park, Queens, and across CT.
+For almost 25 years, JHD has worked as a K-12 public school teacher, school administrator, and educator coach, co-creating culturally sustaining and anti-biased, anti-racist classrooms and school communities with thousands of students, families, and educators in Baltimore, South (Central) LA, Long Beach (CA), Echo Park, Queens, and across Connecticut.
 They are the CT Council for the Social Studies Professional Learning Coordinator, and facilitate statewide teacher communities of practice as an Anti-Racist Teaching and Learning Collective Steering Committee Member and a UConn AAASI Activist in Residence.